YSakaiGH/autophagosome_shapes/README.md

 # Mathematical modeling of standard shapes of forming autophagosomes

-## calculation of stable membrane shapes
+## Calculation of stable membrane shapes

 Code used in the mathematical model calculations to determine the stable membrane shapes in the paper.\
 https://www.biorxiv.org/content/10.1101/2022.07.20.500884v1 \